 - Knot your bundle at the point where you plan to eventually close the circle, leaving enough length on the other side to make your tug handle later.
 Keep this knot loose – it is temporary just to secure the strands while you get started on your weaving.

-Where to start depends on how big a loop vs. tail you’d like to make but a starting point approximately 1/4 from the end was used in the tug shown.
+Where to start depends on how big a loop vs. tail you’d like to make.
+There’s no real right or wrong way to do it, just personal preferences.
+A starting point approximately 1/4 from the end was used in the tug shown.
+This means that roughly 50% of the material in the finished tug is loop and 50% (2×25%) is loop joint, tail, and end knot.
 The loop portion of the tug was woven from the temporary knot until the loose strips of my working end were a similar length to the loose strips at the starting knot.

 Weaving the body of the loop: